Nikhil2510192/Ecommerce-Follow-Along/README.md

 ## 3. Enabled and Configured Multer
 Integrated Multer middleware to handle file uploads, allowing users to upload and store files (such as profile pictures) efficiently.

+## Milestone 4 Summary

+## 1️.
+Built the Sign-Up Page
+Designed a responsive Sign-Up Page using HTML and CSS, ensuring a clean and structured layout.
+Used TailwindCSS for styling consistency.

+## 2️.
+Added Form Validation
+Implemented client-side validation to prevent empty submissions, enforce valid email formats, and ensure password security.

+## 3️.
+Defined Routes for Authentication Pages
+Configured React Router to enable seamless navigation between the Login and Sign-Up pages.

+This milestone ensures a user-friendly authentication flow with validation and smooth routing. 🚀